Course Coordinator:Ann Parkinson (aparkins@usc.edu.au) School:School of Health - Biomedicine

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

 You must wear a lab coat, enclosed shoes, and safety glasses during laboratory classes.
-You must either purchase and bring to lab classes a copy of theLFS203 Integrated Physiology Laboratory manual, or alternatively print out the manual from Canvas.
-The manual is available for purchase from Mail and Print Services (MaPS).
+You must either purchase and bring to lab classes a copy of theLFS203 Integrated Physiology Laboratory Workbook or alternatively print it yourself (download from Canvas).
+The workbook is available for purchase from Mail and Print Services (MaPS).

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.